rvaiya/warpd/man.md

 # Scrolling

 Inertial scroll can be activated by double tapping the desired scroll key (buttons 4/5).
-This is the analog of 'flinging' the cursor on most trackpads.
+This is the analogue of 'flinging' the cursor on most trackpads.
 Once inertial scroll has been activated (by double tapping) an impulse can be imparted to the scrolling cursor by tapping the same key.
 This feature is particularly useful for navigating a lot of content (e.g long web pages) but